RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Other Related Work

-Emerging memory technologies and in-memory processing have been leveraged for CNN designs to address memory latency limitations and to implement custom logic.
-For instance, ISAAC \cite{shafiee_isca2016} presents a CNN architecture that implements a fast and energy efficient analog dot-product engine using memristor-based crossbars.
-PRIME \cite{chi_isca2016} combined processor-in-memory architecture and ReRAM-based neural network computation.
-The crossbar array structure in ReRAM can be used to perform matrix-vector multiplication as well as regular memory to increase memory space.
 Neurocube \cite{kim_isca2016} proposed a programmable and scalable digital neuromorphic architecture based on 3D high-density memory integrated with a logic tier for efficient neural computing.
 The design in \cite{Long_IJCNN_16} also used ReRAM cross bar for RNN acceleration for a case of human activity detection with small network size of 100 and simple vanilla RNN.
-CNV \cite{albericio_isca2016} accelerates DNNs in hardware by eliminating a large fraction of ineffectual zero-valued operand multiplications.
-It improves the performance and energy using data-parallel units and a co-designed data storage format without losing accuracy.
-RedEye \cite{likamwa_isca2016} reduces analog readout and computational burden by moving convolutional processing into an image sensor's domain.
-Minerva \cite{reagen_isca2016} automates the co-design flow by optimizing across the algorithm, architecture and circuit levels.
 Cambricon \cite{liu_isca2016} propose a novel domain-specific Instruction Set Architecture (ISA) for neural network accelerators.
 PuDianNao \cite{liu_asplos2015} focuses on a range of popular machine learning algorithms.
 However all these optimizations are CNNs/DNNs specific.

-Brainwave \cite{brainwave_isca18} proposed a single threaded SIMD architecture for CNN/RNN.
-It expands the compound SIMD operations into thousands fixed vector size operations which form primitives that are fanned out to compute units.
-These parallelized vector operations that are mapped to one-dimensional flat functional units, connected in a way that allows vectors to flow through the pipeline without any bubbles.
+Chung et. al \cite{chung_islped2016} used DWM for CNN computations as well.
+They proposed a new design that replaces the ReRAM cross bar with a DWM-based CNN layer for dot product.
+However, they still use costly ADC/DAC circuits and also did not address DWM shift errors in their design.